 What is the NHS Test and Trace Support Payment?

-In response to concerns that people were struggling to self-isolate due to financial constraints, a £500 lump sum support payment will be made available for people on low incomes who cannot work from home and have lost income as a result of self-isolating.
+In response to concerns that people were struggling to self-isolate due to financial constraints, a £500 lump sum support payment can be claimed by people on low incomes who cannot work from home and have lost income as a result of self-isolating.

-The devolved administrations in Scotland, Wales and Northern Ireland are implementing their own schemes.
+The devolved administrations in Scotland, Wales and Northern Ireland have implemented their own schemes.

-Local authorities in England will be making the payments.
+Local authorities in England make the payments.
 You can find out how to contact your local authority on GOV.UK.

 Who can claim the NHS Test and Trace Support Payment?

-In England, the criteria for self-isolation payment is:
+In England, the criteria for self-isolation payment is that you:

 - are employed or self-employed